swisspost-yellowcube/magento-yellowcube/README.md

 ## Installation

-### Via MagentoConnect
+### Via Copy Paste

-- You can install the current stable version via [MagentoConnect Website](http://www.magentocommerce.com/magento-connect/swiss-post-yellowcube-magento-connector.html)
+Copy the files into webroot of Magento (you have to know what you're doing!)

 ### Via Composer